Corrosion Prevention Measures when Changing Steam Boiler Fuel

 Today, more than 2,500 WtE plants are active worldwide, with a disposal capacity of around 420 million tons of waste per year.
 In 2020, 104 new thermal treatment plants were installed with a total treatment capacity of more than 34.8 million tons per year.

 Co-firing of coal and biomass RDF in steam boilers means replacing a part of the original fuel with industrial or Municipal Solid Waste (MSW).
 This technology allows utilizing existing utility boilers with minor plant modifications to produce energy from renewable resources, such as waste biomass and solid waste.
 From the utility’s economic point of view, co-firing coal and RDF is attractive because it allows replacing significant quantities of fossil fuel with a lower-cost fuel.
-Unfortunately, waste co-firing poses unavoidable consequences, like waterwall and superheater corrosion, often fouling and slagging in the upper furnace.
+Unfortunately, waste co-firing poses unavoidable consequences, like superheater and water wall corrosion, often fouling and slagging in the upper furnace.

 Erosion-Corrosion in RDF Co-Firing